 So what is different about these Miura golf clubs that Katsuhiro Miura and his sons, Yoshitaka and Shinei, craft every day?
 Miura forges his club differently to other manufacturers, manipulating the grain structure in the clubhead, by forging the iron head three times in the manufacturing process.
 This unique process makes the carbon steel in the head denser and makes it feel more solid at impact as well as offer more consistency.

-Something else Miura do in their manufacturing process to their irons that no other brand offers, is a spin fused hosel.
+Something else Miura do to their irons in their manufacturing process, that no other brand offers, is a spin fused hosel.
 Most traditional forged irons feature a one-piece design, but by fusing the hosel, it gives Miura a consistency in manufacturing that the club builders at Precision Golf don’t find with other brands.
 The weight tolerances of Miura golf clubs are exceptional, and you never have to make up head weight with tip weight like many brands.
 If you are looking for a set that offers a tonne of help, Miura may not be the brand for you.
-However, if you are after a forged club head, that offers precise feedback on the quality of your ball striking, then there is no better option in the game.
+However, if you are after a forged club head that offers precise feedback on the quality of your ball striking, then there is no better option in the game.